 To add a recommendations placement, edit an interaction and click "Insert object" from the content editor toolbar:

-Selecting 'Content Recommendations' will add a placeholder placement to the content editor, and it will open a configuration popup with four tabs for configuring the content placement:
+Selecting 'Content Recommendations' will add a placeholder placement to the content editor.
+Hovering over the placeholder will light it up in blue.
+Click and edit or double click the placeholder to open a configuration popup with four tabs for configuring the content placement:

-- Edit or select another template for your recommendations placement
+- Select another template for your recommendations placement, or edit your own template

 - Number of items